 Property means wealth not just a home

-According to the records made public, Berkeley Group quintupled its share price by riding a property boom that was stimulated first by quantative easing – the system whereby the govern prints money – and then by the government’s help to buy scheme.
-The explicit aim of quantative easing is to push investors’ money into the stock market, boost demand for shares, all helped along by government policy.
+According to the records made public, Berkeley Group quintupled its share price by riding a property boom that was stimulated first by quantitative easing – the system whereby the govern prints money – and then by the government’s help to buy scheme.
+The explicit aim of quantitative easing is to push investors’ money into the stock market, boost demand for shares, all helped along by government policy.

 Still more help was given by the UK public sector, in the form of land sales to developers on terms that generally reward the developer.
 By sheer chance I came upon this snippet in the Financial Times: It is the same story, more or less, at Persimmon, where “a share option scheme issued at the trough of the downturn looks likely to hand managers up to £600 million.”
 Eat your heart out JK!